Unipotent Ideals and Harish-Chandra Bimodules: Distinguished orbits and their duals

 \item If $\fg = \mathfrak{so}(2n+1)$ and $m$ is even, then

 \item If $\fg = \mathfrak{sp}(2n)$, then

 \item If $\fg = \mathfrak{so}(2n)$, then

 \end{itemize} We leave the (straightforward) verification to the reader.
-In each case, by Proposition \ref{prop:nocodim2leaves}, $\widehat{\mathbb{O}}$ is 2-leafless.
-To prove (i) it suffices to show that $H^2(\widetilde{\OO},\CC)=0$, see Corollary \ref{cor:criterionbirigid}.
-For orbits $\OO$ in classical types, the reductive part $\mathfrak{r}$ of the centralizer of $e \in \OO$ is given in \cite[Thm 6.1.3]{CM}.
+By Corollary \ref{cor:criterionbirigid} {to prove (i)} it is enough to show that \begin{itemize} \item[(a)] $\widehat{\OO}$ is $2$-leafless; \item[(b)] $H^2(\widehat{\OO},\CC)=0$. \end{itemize} For (a) by \cref{lem:cover2leafless} we may assume that $G$ is adjoint group, and let $G^{cl}$ be the corresponding classical group (i.e. $SO(n)$ or $Sp(n)$).
+One can check using \cite[Cor 6.1.6]{CM} that in each case $\pi_1^G(\OO)\simeq \pi_1^{G^{cl}}(\OO)$.
+Proposition \ref{prop:nocodim2leaves} implies (a).
+To prove (b) note that for orbits $\OO$ in classical types, the reductive part $\mathfrak{r}$ of the centralizer of $e \in \OO$ is given in \cite[Thm 6.1.3]{CM}.
 If $\mathfrak{g} = \mathfrak{so}(2n+1)$ or $\mathfrak{so}(2n)$ (resp. $\mathfrak{sp}(2n)$), then $\mathfrak{r}$ is semisimple if and only if the corresponding partition contains no odd (resp. even) parts of multiplicity 2.
 For the partitions above, it is easy to check that this condition is satisfied.
-Thus, $H^2(\widetilde{\OO},\CC)=0$ by Lemma \ref{lem:computeH2}.
+Thus, $H^2(\widehat{\OO},\CC)=0$ by Lemma \ref{lem:computeH2}.
 This completes the proof of (i) in classical types.

 We now proceed to proving (ii).
 First, assume $\fg = \mathfrak{sp}(2n)$.
 Let $x=x(p^t)$ and $y=y(p^t)$, cf. Definition \ref{def:xy}.
 Then by Proposition \ref{prop:centralcharacterbirigidorbit}

 where $f_C(x)$ and $g(y)$ are the partitions constructed in Definitions \ref{def:fBfC} and \ref{def:xy} and $\rho^+$ is the infinitesimal character of Definition \ref{def:rhoplus}.
 The weight $\frac{1}{2}h_{\mathbb{O}^{\vee}}$ can be determined from the explicit triples in \cite[Chp 5.2]{CM}.
 For $\fg=\mathfrak{sp}(2n)$, the conclusion is as follows